XavierBerger/RPi-Monitor/docs/source/22_extraction.rst

   ``<full path to configuration file>`` is the full path to the configuration file to add at the end of the list of configuration files to be loaded.

   .. hint:: The initial order of information displayed in status page depends on the
             order of file inclusion.

 Static
 ------
-KPI representing a metric limit or anything else which do not change over the time is extracted once at ``rpimonitord`` startup (example: memory size, disk size, ...).
+``static`` is definign KPI which is not changing over the time.
+KPI are extracted once at ``rpimonitord`` startup (example: memory size, disk size, network bandwidth limit...).

-Each KPI is identified into the configuration file by a line starting with the keyword ``static`` and an identifier ``<static data id>``.
+Each static KPI is identified into the configuration file by a line starting with the keyword ``static``, an identifier ``<static data id>`` and the following parameters.

 .. important:: Inside a configuration file ``<static data id>`` should be unique per KPI.

-Each static KPI is defined by an id and with 4 parameters

 static.<static data id>.name=<data name>
   ``<data name>`` is a string representing the KPI or the list of KPI